0

 Underwater Flowers?

-Most commercially traded aquatic plants flower above water.
+Most commercial aquatic plants flower above water.

-However, some species regularly flower underwater, such as Bucephalandra (see below).
+However, some species flower regularly under water, such as Bucephalandra (see below).

 2hR Aquarist Bucep flower